quite/mumla/README.md

 Mumla is a fork and continuation of [Plumble](https://github.com/acomminos/Plumble), a robust GPLv3 Mumble client for Android originally written by Andrew Comminos.
-It uses the [Humla](https://gitlab.com/quite/humla) protocol implementation (forked from Comminos's [Jumble](https://github.com/acomminos/Jumble)).
+It uses the the [Humla](https://gitlab.com/quite/humla) protocol implementation (forked from Comminos's [Jumble](https://github.com/acomminos/Jumble)).

 Mumla should run on Android 4.0 (IceCreamSandwich, API 14) and later.